 Flea markets in Belgrade represent spots that showcase artifacts that are either consequence of the Gypsy economy (collected on landfills or dumps) or vintage and second-hand trade.
 People usually sell stuff they no longer need.
 Prices vary depending on what you are buying and you can always bargain with a seller.
 There are three of them: in Zemun , Kalenić in Vračar (small but open every day), and flea market in Bubanj potok (open on Saturdays)

-The art of shopping in Belgrade flea markets is not particularly difficult if you have a clear vision what you want.
+The art of shopping in Belgrade flea markets is not particularly difficult if you have a clear vision of what you want.
 Otherwise, chaos and lack of systematization will turn you into Sisyphus who whirls in circles.
-For people as vintage lovers, hipsters, artists, designers, photographers flea markets continue to be a place where shopping becomes a statement about diversity; places for finding inspiration or modern cabinets of curiosities.
+For people as vintage lovers, hipsters, artists, designers, photographers flea markets continue to be a place where shopping becomes a statement about diversity; places for finding inspiration, or modern cabinets of curiosities.

 I like taking photos of socially marginalized people and places.
 It’s like lifting the carpet from the image of itself that a society wants to preserve.
 After lifting the carpet, one can always find a beautiful and exotic flourishing world.
 Flee markets are perfect examples of such world full of authentic and interesting individuals who are usually the main protagonists in my works , says photographer and architect Sanda Vitorović.